Data encryption and encryption keys

 For certain compliance regimes, Assured Workloads can deploy a CMEK project alongside your resources project during workload environment creation.

-As an alternative to CMEK, Google-managed encryption keys, provided by default, are FIPS-140-2 compliant and are able to support FedRAMP Moderate compliance.
+As an alternative to CMEK, Google-managed encryption keys, provided by default, are FIPS-140-2 compliant and are able to support FedRAMP Moderate and IL4 compliance.
 Customers can delete the CMEK project and rely solely on Google-managed keys.
 We recommend, however, that you decide whether to use CMEK keys before you create your Assured Workloads environment as deletion of existing in-use CMEK can result in inability to access or recover data.

 Customer-managed encryption keys (CMEK)